 - What are different phases of the technology lifecycle?

 - What were the key advances of

 - Put That There?

 - Apple Knowledge Navigator?

+- Starfire?

-- What are PARC's Ubicomp device classes?
+- What were different device classes of PARC's Ubicomp?

-- What were the key takeaway messages from the Starfire video?
+- What were the lessons learned from producing the Starfire video?